NYULibraries/dlts-enm-verifier/README.md

       topicpages [options] [topicIds...]
 ```

-* All options are top-level and apply to all commands, with the exception of one
+* Options: all options are top-level and apply to all commands, with the exception of one
 extra option `--count-related-topics-occurrences`, which applies only to the
 `topicpages` command: